Legal Risks of Sharing Patient Photos in Dermatology & Cosmetic Surgery

 Our attorneys can help ensure your use of patient photos complies with your legal obligations.

 Jackson LLP’s dedicated healthcare attorneys can help you identify the legal risks inherent in your practice’s use of patient photos.
-To schedule a free consultation, call our office at (312) 985-6484 or book online below:
+To schedule a free consultation, book online below: